anylots/contract_nftlend/5-DefaultReserveInterestRateStrategy.md

   * NOTE This function is kept for compatibility with the previous DefaultInterestRateStrategy interface.
   * New protocol implementation uses the new calculateInterestRates() interface
   * @param reserve The address of the reserve
-  * @param availableLiquidity The liquidity available in the corresponding aToken
   * @param totalStableDebt The total borrowed from the reserve a stable rate
   * @param totalVariableDebt The total borrowed from the reserve at a variable rate
   * @param averageStableBorrowRate The weighted average of all the stable rate loans